fptgang/metroll/frontend-dashboard-guide.md

 }
 ```

-This comprehensive guide provides everything needed to implement a fully functional dashboard system for the MetRoll application.
+This comprehensive guide provides everything needed to implement a fully functional dashboard system for the MeTroll application.
 The modular approach allows for incremental development and easy maintenance.